cfengno1/Non-Abelian-FQHE-in-Moire-Systems/Code/README.md

+Code in Fig.1a calculate the Chern numbers of the first three bands.

 Code in Fig.1b calculate the band structure of the noninteracting model for twisted MoTe2 Eq(1):
   The band parameters are in the subroutine make_band().
 Output band structure along G-M-K-G is stored in val.dat.